• Mental Health

 5. Daily Affirmations

-Reading daily affirmations in the morning is a good form of self-encouragement, and can help stave off feelings of depression in the morning.
+Reading daily affirmations can help with self-encouragement and stave off feelings of depression in the morning.
 It sets the stage for your whole day, providing intention that can help build confidence and reduce self-doubt.

 6. Practice Self-compassion